asig/cbmasm/README.md

 # cbmasm

+*THIS IS WORK IN PROGRESS.
+DON'T EXPECT IT TO WORK OR EVEN COMPILE OUT OF THE BOX*

 `cbmasm` is an assembler targeted primarily to the Commodore 128 that allows the programmer to switch between 8510 and Z80 assembly code in a single source file.